qlixed/python-memwiper/README.rst

     This is guaranteed to be unique among simultaneously existing objects.
     (CPython uses the object's memory address.)

+ In [3]: print(s2)
+ Out[3]: Secret Agent data

-As you can see there I delete the s1 string, but the s2 points to the same string, as you can see in the help showed there id show the memory address of the object, so s1 and s2 points to the same memory position.
-So the del s1 never really delete the memory object because the string have another reference to it.
+I delete the s1 string, but the s2 points to the same string, as you can see in the help showed there id show the memory address of the object, so s1 and s2 points to the same memory position.

+The del s1 never really delete the memory object because the string have another reference to it.

 An Example:
 ===========